 It’s a way of making sure you’re getting the exact right amount of sugar needed by pressing the air out of it and making space for even more of it.
 What you want to do is add it to the cup and instead of leveling off with the back of a knife, you’re going to pack it in there nice and tight.
 Keep doing this until it reaches the top of the rim.

-When you need to know how to convert measurements from metric to imperial or vice versa, or even from one unit to another within the same system, having a handy cheat sheet makes things so much easier.
+When you need to know how to convert measurements from metric to imperial or vice versa, or even from one unit to another within the same system, having a handy sheet makes things so much easier.

-This cheat sheet is part of my home management binder (that I honestly don’t know how I’d live without) and I’m giving you this printable today in case it’s helpful for you!
+This sheet is part of my home management binder (that I honestly don’t know how I’d live without) and I’m giving you this printable today in case it’s helpful for you!

 Print it out and keep it inside your cupboard or on your fridge for easy access.
 This can be especially handy for those new to the kitchen and for kids gaining a little independence and needing to find something without asking.
 Of course, even the most experienced home cooks need a reminder sometimes.